Consumer Duty | Buy to Let Reveals Gap in Lending Education

 2. Family Buy-to-Let:

 • In this scenario, a significant aspect involves an immediate family member occupying 40% or more of the buy-to-let property.
 For instance, parents may acquire a property and choose to have their son or daughter as the tenant.
 This form of buy-to-let falls under the comprehensive regulation of the FCA’s Mortgage Conduct of Business (MCOB) rules.
-Professionals dealing with such transactions must possess a mortgage qualification and regulatory status for residential mortgages.
+Professionals dealing with such transactions must possess mortgage qualifications and regulatory status for residential mortgages.

 3. Business-Buy-to-Let: